AngJianHwee/RAG-Stack-Local/README.md

 # Streamlit RAG with Ollama and Pinecone Local

-This project demonstrates a simple Retrieval-Augmented Generation (RAG) setup using Streamlit for the UI, Ollama for local text embeddings, and Pinecone Local as a vector database.
-All components are designed to run within Docker containers.
+This project demonstrates a simple Retrieval-Augmented Generation (RAG) setup using Streamlit for the UI (running natively), Ollama for local text embeddings (running in Docker), and Pinecone Local as a vector database (running in Docker).

 ## Prerequisites